w3f/General-Grants-Program/enterblock.md

 ### Milestone 1 — Implement Substrate Modules — 1 month — $33,000
 *  Planning and Node configuration
- *  plan
+  * Plan
     * We will first organize functions for users.
     * We will proceed with web page UI design to provide functions.
     * Interface composition and document creation that enterprise developers can easily develop
  * Node configuration
    * We will configure the node to check the basic functions.
    * Self-node configuration and testing
    * Build docker for testing

 ### Milestone 2 —  API implementation and testing— 1 month — $33,000
 *  API